Dokploy

 Learn how to use advanced features in your application.

 This section is designed for experienced users who need to manage complex configurations and orchestration settings in Dokploy.
+The Advanced tab is located in your Applications settings.
 Here, you can execute custom commands, manage cluster replicas, select Docker registries, and configure Docker Swarm settings.

 Run Command